apache/spark/docs/job-scheduling.md

 In YARN mode, follow the instructions [here](running-on-yarn.html#configuring-the-external-shuffle-service).

-In K8s mode, K8s doesn't support external shuffle service yet.

 All other relevant configurations are optional and under the `spark.dynamicAllocation.*` and `spark.shuffle.service.*` namespaces.
 For more detail, see the [configurations page](configuration.html#dynamic-allocation).

+### Caveats

+- In [standalone mode](spark-standalone.html), without explicitly setting `spark.executor.cores`, each executor will get all the available cores of a worker.
+In this case, when dynamic allocation enabled, spark will possibly acquire much more executors than expected.
+When you want to use dynamic allocation in [standalone mode](spark-standalone.html), you are recommended to explicitly set cores for each executor before the issue [SPARK-30299](https://issues.apache.org/jira/browse/SPARK-30299) got fixed.
+- In [K8s mode](running-on-kubernetes.html), we can't using this feature by set `spark.shuffle.service.enabled` to `true` due to Spark on K8s doesn't support external shuffle service yet.

 ### Resource Allocation Policy